jss367/jss367.github.io/_posts/2020-01-15-What-Do-All-These-AP-Values-Mean.md

 ## Box vs Mask

 Sometimes you'll see APbbox or box AP or APbb.
-It's the same as AP but they're highlighting that it's for bounding boxes to distinguish it from non-bbox approach, such as instance segmentation.
-You'll also see this written as APbb, short for "AP bounding box".
+It's the same as AP but they're highlighting that it's for bounding boxes to distinguish it from non-bounding box approaches, such as instance segmentation.
 Here's an example from [Mask R-CNN](https://arxiv.org/abs/1703.06870):

 ![metric]({{site.baseurl}}/assets/img/metrics/mask_rcnn.png "Metrics")